Bechler Meadow - Llama Trek

 Bechler Meadows - Llama Trek

-Type: Multi-day Llama Trek Duration: 5 day Distance: 36.75 mi/59.14 km Difficulty: Level 2 Solitude: Level 3 Location: Old Faithful, Yellowstone National Park Price Per Person: $1,975 Season: July 30 - August 3 (custom dates available) Reservation Type: Pre-booking only
+Type: Multi-day Llama Trek Duration: 5 day Distance: 36.75 mi/59.14 km Difficulty: Level 2 Solitude: Level 3 Location: Old Faithful, Yellowstone National Park Price Per Person: $1,975 Season: July 30 - August 3 (custom dates available) Reservation Type: Pre-booking only All trips require a two person minimum.
+If hiking alone, contact us and we will direct you to a group.
+Yellowstone trips provided by Access Wild.

 - Elevation Gain/Loss: 3051 Feet